 the residents living here today did not live here five years ago than is

-found in 98.3% of U.S. Neighborhoods.
+found in 97.9% of U.S. Neighborhoods.
 This neighborhood,

 more than almost any other in America, has new residents from other areas.

-In addition, neighborhoodScout's analysis shows that the Wurzbach Rd / Fredericksburg Rd
+What is also interesting to note, is that the Wurzbach Rd / Fredericksburg Rd

-neighborhood has a greater concentration of residents currently enrolled
+neighborhood has a greater percentage of residents born in another country